imoir/vlbox_player_libvlc/README.md

     - Model : Pi5-v1
     - Mode : Video
     - Light Identifier : Dina 1A
-  - copy the VLBox id to the id field in the file prod/vlbox.conf
+  - copy the VLBox id to the player/id field in the file /etc/vlbox/vlbox.json
     - not strictly needed, but do the same with the name
   - create light box
     - Id : 66cdfa8cb4af067d0eced932